Possible Bearish Inside Day Candle Pattern Detected for Darden Restauran (NYSE:DRI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Darden Restauran (NYSE:DRI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Darden Restauran (NYSE:DRI) based on the price action in the company's shares.
-Today's price range of $72.94 and $74.22 is within yesterday's high and low of the day.
+Yesterday's price range of $72.49 and $74.58 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Darden Restauran may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Darden Restaurants, Inc. owns and operates full service restaurants.
 The Company operates a variety of seafood and Italian restaurants under a multitude of brand names.
 Darden Restaurants owns restaurants through North America.